davidsavoie1/svelte-specma/README.md

   - `valid`: Boolean.
 Is the value valid when checked against spec?
 Always `true` when store is not active. `false` if the store is validating asynchronously until a firm result is available.

   - `validating`: Boolean.
 Is the store currently validating asynchronously?

+  - `submitting`: Boolean.
+Is the store currently submitting asynchronously?

   - `error`: Any.
 Description of the error.
 Usually a string, but any value different than `true` returned from a predicate function validation.